Ecommerce collaboration: 5 ways online retailers can stick together

 Online communities offer the unique opportunity for you to see what others in your position are doing.
 These professional groups give you the chance to ask the questions that are keeping you up at night and explore solutions with those most likely wondering about the same issue.
 Or perhaps you and your colleagues came up with a novel merchandising idea that you think other ecommerce teams should consider trying out!
 Whether you’re gaining knowledge or sharing insights, these online networks are powerful places for ecommerce professionals to come together and learn from one another.

 Ecomm Alliance was created for this exact purpose.
 If you work in ecommerce, consider joining the Ecomm Alliance Slack community.
 Membership is based on a very brief application and reserved for those who bring expertise and direct ecommerce experience to the table.
 In other words, this isn’t a place for selling and self-promotion.
 It’s a space for those who are serious about leveling up together and helping each other out.
 Apply here if this sounds like something you’re looking for!

-4. Actually band together for collaborative opportunities
+4. Actually band together for ecommerce collaboration

 Speaking of alliances, why not use this time to get creative about what collaboration can look like?

 Here are two coalitions that recently inspired us most:

 Both groups banded together with the purpose of doing their part for COVID relief.
 Whether it was producing protective face masks or donating to nonprofit organizations, these brands realized that their overall impact would be stronger together.
 Like Mr. Paine said, it’s not about the numbers.
 Ultimately, it’s about recognizing that you can go further united than you would on your own.

 If charitable giving sounds nice but not quite feasible for your organization right now, there are other ways for you to envision ecommerce collaboration.